recursivezero/career/README.md

 Are you a budding developer ready to embark on an incredible adventure?
 Here's what awaits you on this journey:

 ### What We Offer:
-- **Hands-on Experience:** Dive into the magical realms of Python, HTML, CSS, and JavaScript, honing your skills with every challenge.
+- **Hands-on Experience:** Dive into the magical realms of Python, HTML, CSS, JavaScript and TypeScript, honing your skills with every challenge.
 - **Learn from the Best:** Gain wisdom from experienced wizards of the tech world, discovering the latest spells and trends.
 - **Grow Your Network:** Collaborate with a dynamic team of developers, forging alliances that will last a lifetime.
 - **Showcase Your Skills:** Build a strong GitHub portfolio, showcasing your legendary creations.